-The experimental facilities and the biological resources available at IMR are excellent for performing experiments in the following research areas: Establishing new fish species for sustainable aquaculture; Optimization of aquaculture technology; Life history traits and fish development and transitions; Hatchery technology and larviculture; Life environmental requirements, Fish nutritional requirement (feed, feeding and digestive physiology); Optimization of feeding and alternative feed sources; Welfare indicators for fish; Disease in farmed and wild fish; Fish behavioral studies; Fish developmental physiology; Fish reproductive physiology; Transcriptomics and bioinformatics.
+The experimental facilities and the biological resources available at IMR are excellent for performing experiments in the following research areas: Establishing new fish species for sustainable aquaculture; optimization of aquaculture technology; life history traits and fish development and transitions; hatchery technology and larviculture; life environmental requirements, fish nutritional requirement (feed, feeding and digestive physiology); optimization of feeding and alternative feed sources; welfare indicators for fish; disease in farmed and wild fish; fish behavioural studies; fish developmental physiology; fish reproductive physiology; transcriptomics and bioinformatics.
 IMR has internationally recognized scientists which will be involved in networking and research activities.
 This will provide a great supportive and stimulating environment for the applicant.